melting8snowman/badpress/README.md

 # badpress
 ### Mockup of badpress service for complaints, yammer and bad reviews

-Current status: most or services operational,
+Current status: services operational, potentially a single post (badpress) view might be added.
-User profiles and likes to be implemented.
+Admin functions can be tested with user "hangon" pwd "keksi"

 [badpress at heroku](https://badpress.herokuapp.com/)